 In a press release together, the group’s governor, executive chairman and CEO, Richard Baker, said the move is part of HBC’s plan to redefine the luxury shopping ecosystem, for which the standalone company already holds a strong position.
 While HBC will drive the development of the standalone business model, the Saks and SFA will continue to work in partnership, and Saks will remain the customer0facing name for both companies.
 It will lead marketing and merchandising for both businesses while also helping them to retain ownership of Saks Fifth Avenue’s intellectual property.

 Likewise, the 3D product configurator helps fashion and luxury eCommerce companies to stand tall in the crowd and empower them with the latest customization solutions.
-These business solutions allow your website to gain more traction from buyers as they will have a lifetime of experience designing their fashion products using 3d technology.
+These business solutions allow your website to gain more traction from buyers as they will have a lifetime of experience designing their Most Famous Product Designers products using 3d technology.

 - New Immersive Platforms Emerge to Entice Audiences

-The rising need to meet customers at various touchpoints empowers fashion and luxury brands to continue to experiment with their strategies.
+The rising need to meet customers at various touchpoints empowers fashion and Most Famous Product Designers brands to continue to experiment with their strategies.
 These days, they have successfully ventured into the metaverse domain and have adapted the rising demand for NFTs into their main digital strategies.
 Leading brands, such as Karl Lagerfeld, Adidas, and Prada, are among those getting into the NFT game, each recently releasing their own interpretations of the digital art craze that is continuing to sweep the industry.

 - Preowned and Reuse Market Gains More Traction